hdShang/arxiv-daily/docs/cs-AI/2025-06-13/papers/250612012v1-tracing-llm-reasoning-processes-with-strategic-games-a-framework-for.md

 ---
 layout: default
-title: Tracing LLM Reasoning Processes with Strategic Games: A Framework for Planning, Revision, and Resource-Constrained Decision Making
+title: "Tracing LLM Reasoning Processes with Strategic Games: A Framework for Planning, Revision, and Resource-Constrained Decision Making"
 ---

 # Tracing LLM Reasoning Processes with Strategic Games: A Framework for Planning, Revision, and Resource-Constrained Decision Making